itsarreguin/instagram-api/README.md

 #### Deactivation

-To deactivate your virtualenv only use the next command, this works on the three operating systems.
+To defuse your virtualenv only use the next command, this works on the three operating systems.

 ```shell
 deactivate